solenya-group/solenya/README.md

 # Child-To-Parent Communication

 Use composition to manage complexity: as your application grows, parent components compose children into larger units of functionality.
 However, sometimes communication has to go in the reverse direction: from child to parent.
-We've already seen in the update section that a parent can intercept arbitrary child updates.
-However, a child can explicitly talk to the parent via callbacks and interfaces.
+This is done in one of three ways:

+* Callbacks
+* Parent Interface
+* Update Path

+With all of these approaches, the single-source-of-truth is always maintained.
+Avoid copying state.

 ## Callback Communication